bool64/dev/templates/github/ISSUE_TEMPLATE/question.md

 ---

-Ask in discussions https://github.com/bool64/go-template/discussions/categories/q-a to make is more discoverable by other folks.
+Please use discussions https://github.com/bool64/go-template/discussions/categories/q-a to make this more discoverable by other folks.